 Click Find All or Find Next.

-Find All lists every occurrence of the item that you are searching for and allows you to make a cell active by selecting a specific occurrence.
+Find All lists every occurrence of the item that you need to find, and allows you to make a cell active by selecting a specific occurrence.
 You can sort the results of a Find All search by clicking a header.

 Note: To cancel a search in progress, press ESC.